The Happenings on Shaw Hill

 Looking for you.
 Where are you?

 Megan and I are home.
-We just got home from my parent’s house
+We were at my parent’s house.
+I thought you knew that.

-“Shit,” I whispered to myself.
+“Holy shit,” I whispered to myself.
 They were home.
-That means…
+That meant…

 They were never here.

 Did I imagine this the entire time?
-But what about the suspicious behavior?
-And, I thought with a sudden pulse of fear, what about those feet dangling from the carpet?
+But what about the neighbor’s erratic behavior?
+And, I thought with a sudden pulse of fear, what about those feet dangling from the rug?
 I was so excited with the news that Megan and Lauryn were alive (apparently they were never in danger) that I just wanted to leave this house and go home to see them.

 I shined my light and looked closely at the feet extending out the end.

 I reached down and tugged on the tubes – they did not move.
-But they were cardboard tubes for wrapping paper – not human feet.
+There was not a body wrapped up inside this rug.

-Presumably, I was in someone’s basement for no apparent reason.
+I was down in someone’s basement for no apparent reason.
 Meagan and Lauryn were fine.
-There was no body wrapped in a carpet.
+There was no body inside of a rolled-up rug.
 In fact, there was no evidence of foul play whatsoever.
 Perhaps, the only crime was the one I committed by entering this house and snooping around in the basement.

 Have you ever had that feeling?
 Like everything that you believe is turned upside down.
 What’s up is down and what’s down is up.
 It was happening to me.

 I slowly turned the doorknob to see if it was locked.
-The door opened and I did not see anyone in the kitchen.
+The door opened.
+No one was in the kitchen.

 Perhaps they were in the other room.
 This was my chance.
 I opened the door quickly and stepped around the kitchen table.
 I went into the hallway and tried the door.